They Call It Sin: Plot

-Small-town church organist Marion Cullen (Loretta Young) falls in love with traveling salesman Jimmy Decker (David Manners).
+Small-town church organist Marion Cullen falls in love with traveling salesman Jimmy Decker.
 When she learns that the couple who raised her are not really her parents, and that she is actually the illegitimate daughter of a showgirl, she sets out for New York City in search of Jimmy.
-However, she discovers that he is engaged to Enid Hollister (Helen Vinson), his boss' daughter.
-Dr. Travers (George Brent), who is in love with Marion, offers to help her, but she decides to try to make it on her own.
+However, she discovers that he is engaged to Enid Hollister, his boss' daughter.
+Dr. Travers, who is in love with Marion, offers to help her, but she decides to try to make it on her own.

 Jobs are scarce, however.
-She ends up with other hopeful showgirls, among them Dixie Dare (Una Merkel), hoping to audition for a part in Ford Humphries' new production.
+She ends up with other hopeful showgirls, among them Dixie Dare, hoping to audition for a part in Ford Humphries' new production.
 The philandering Humphries likes what he sees in Marion and hires her as a piano accompanist.
 Dixie gets a job as well, and she and Marion become friends and roommates.

 Travers sees Humphries and Marion together, and knowing the former's reputation, brings Jimmy to Humphries' party.
 Jimmy tells Marion that he loves her, but she refuses to break up his marriage.
 When she also refuses Humphries' advances, he fires her.
 He then decides to use one of the songs she had composed for his production, claiming he wrote it.
 When she learns of this, she confronts him, although he denies everything.
 Jimmy goes to Humphries' suite to convince him to do the right thing.
 During their argument, Humphries stumbles and falls onto the balcony below and lapses into a coma from his injuries.
 Jimmy flees the scene; however, the police have a description of him and suspect him of attempted murder.
 To shield Jimmy, Marion confesses to the non-existent crime.
 Desperate, Travers operates for hours on Humphries, who regains consciousness and explains what really happened in front of witnesses before dying.
 Marion is released and becomes engaged to Travers, as Jimmy wishes them well.